istentoumis/ARKit_Blendshapes-to-Daz_Character-Blender/README.md

 Hit Accept and import to Blender.

-Right-click on each Blenshashape and click on "Delete Driver".
+On Blender, right-click on each Blenshashape and click on "Delete Driver".

 ![image](https://user-images.githubusercontent.com/88091497/197338550-a33d3eff-b1f9-4b8f-a732-940c6527033f.png)